XGProyect/XG-Proyect-v3.x.x/README.md

 ![xgproyect](http://www.xgproyect.org/images/misc/xg-logo.png)

+## How to get XG Proyect?

+Download and install XG Proyect is easy.
+Go to the releases section and get the latest stable release.
+Then unzip the upload dir in your localhost, rename that folder to wathever you want.
+Point you browser to your localhost and follow the step by step instructions provided by the installation software.

 ## Who is using XG Proyect?

-I'm happy to deliver this software giving others the possibility to have a good OGame Clon.
+We are happy to deliver this software giving others the possibility to have a good OGame Clon.
 On the other hand, it's a pleasure to see people using XG Proyect.
 Send me a PM in the forum so I can put your game logo here!